 For back pain due to symptoms coming from the facet joints, the specialist may decide to perform a facet injection.
 Facet injections deliver two medications directly into the joint: a numbing agent and a corticosteroid which is intended to reduce inflammation.

 "Injections can be helpful in two ways," explains Dr. Cunningham.
 "If the patient feels numb or ‘funny’ in the injected area, but the pain is still there, we know we have not found the problematic facet joint.
-However, if the pain does goes away, we know we’ve found the correct facet joint responsible for causing the pain symptoms.
+However, if the pain does go away, we know we’ve found the correct facet joint responsible for causing the pain symptoms.
 At this point, the cortisone reduces inflammation and diminishes – or in some cases completely relieves – pain for a matter of weeks to months."
 Because more than one facet joint may be affected in degenerative scoliosis, the patient may require multiple injections.

 If pain returns after the facet injections, the specialist may consider a facet rhizotomy, in which a special thermal probe is inserted near a small nerve just outside of the painful facet joint.
 The probe can then be heated up where it contacts the nerve and serves to destroy the nerve.
 This process of rhizotomy effectively "turns off" pain signals to the brain.
 This procedure can provide several months to years of relief.